top of page

 Elmiro in Otello (Rossini)

-"The bass-baritone Isaiah Musik-Ayala held his ground as the sole deep voice, bringing a burly and resonant tone to the role of Desdemona’s father, Elmiro."
+"The [bass] Isaiah Musik-Ayala held his ground as the sole deep voice, bringing a burly and resonant tone to the role of Desdemona’s father, Elmiro."

 ~The New York Times, Corinna da Fonseca-Wollheim

-"Isaiah Musik-Ayala brought an imposingly resonant bass-baritone to Elmiro."
+"Isaiah Musik-Ayala brought an imposingly resonant [bass] to Elmiro."

 ~The Wall Street Journal, Heidi Waleson